dojo/docs/dojox/charting.rst

     chart.addPlot("default", { type: Lines, markers: true,
       tension: "X", shadow: {dx: 2, dy: 2} });
   });

+This also includes a **filter** property that allows you to add a filter effect.
+This will work only if the underlying drawing system of the chart, gfx, is using the SVG rendering engine.
+In order for the filter to be functional you also need to explicitly require dojox/gfx/svgext module in your application as follows:

+  require(["dojox/charting/plot2d/Columns", "dojox/gfx/filters", ... , "dojox/gfx/svgext"], function(Columns, filters, ...){
+    chart.addPlot("default", { type: Columns, fill: "red", filter: filters.shadows.dropShadow });
+  });

+See :ref:`GFX documentation <dojox/gfx>` on how to use pre-defined filters or create new ones.

 Finally if you need to specify the style of your plot elements depending on a function you can use the **styleFunc** property of these plots to compute the color based for example on data values:

 .. js ::